Over 56% of consumers are more likely to click on UGC-based ads because they appear more genuine.

 Since there’s no need for expensive shoots, you get strong results without a heavy budget.
 Lower CAC and CPA mean your marketing efforts go further, especially when the content is already built around authentic user experiences.

-When someone connects with your brand through UGC, that first impression feels personal and it stays with them.
+When someone connects with your brand through UGC, that first impression feels personal, and it stays with them.
 That trust leads to more than just a one-time sale.
 It builds loyalty that shows up as repeat purchases and stronger overall customer lifetime value.

 Businesses with a higher share of repeat customers can generate nearly 50% more revenue than those with lower repeat purchase rates.
 Over time, that means better ROAS.
 Plus, satisfied customers often become creators themselves, adding new content and helping your UGC flywheel keep turning.